Is it possible that an etiquette exists for bagging a bargain in Mexico?

 We’ll show you how to haggle successfully, in a few easy steps!

-So, you’ve seen that Talavera pottery bowl, and you must have it.
-Before you enter the shop, actually, before you even glance twice at it, set a reasonable price in your head.
+Before you enter a shop — actually, before you even glance twice at it — know what you’re after and set a reasonable price in your head.
 Stick to your guns.
 This is really important, because the next bit is a long drawn out Mexican soap opera.
 But keeping that reasonable offer upfront in your mind is imperative.
 Okay, deep breath, we’re going in…

 Remember your manners

 A smile, and a Buenos Dias go a long way.
 Yes, these vendors see tourists like us all day, every day.
-Yes, they see us as cash cows walking into their shop.
+Yes, they see us as cash cows walking into their shop or sitting on the beach.
 Yes, they will try and extract as many dollars or pesos as they possibly can.
 This is their livelihood.
 But, start with a smile.
-Great, now everybody is in a good mood.
+The Mexican people are friendly and very well-mannered, so it’s important to return their courtesy and be polite as well, even if you decline to buy and walk away.

 Hold fast